abradifcode/thedaviddias.github.io/_posts/notes/2016-09-12-welcome-to-jekyll.md

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

-{% include post-image.html
-  img="notes/portfolio-1440x1080.jpg"
-  title="title for image"
-  caption="caption for image"
-  alt="This is an alternative text" %}

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}